Colorado Springs Violent Crime Lawyers

 Additionally, any unlawful sexual offense, pursuant to Colorado Revised Statute § 18-3-411, in which the accused caused bodily injury to the victim or used threats, intimidation, or force against the victim, is also eligible.

 The second component to a crime of violence is that during the commission, conspiracy, attempt to commit the offense, or in the immediate flight from the offense, the accused used a deadly weapon, possessed and threatened the use of a deadly weapon, and/or caused serious bodily injury or death to any person except another participant in the offense.
 If these two elements are present, then a person may face a sentence enhancement.

 There is an additional sentence enhancement within crimes of violence.
 If the deadly weapon is a "dangerous weapon" pursuant to Colorado Revised Statute § 18-12-101 and § 18-12-102, or a semi-automatic assault weapon, defined as a semi-automatic centerfire firearm that is equipped with a detachable magazine with a capacity of twenty or more rounds of ammunition, the sentence will be enhanced further.
 The judge shall impose an additional sentence of five years to the department of corrections.
 This five-year term will be in addition to the mandatory sentence imposed for the offense, and must be served consecutively.

-If Charged with a Crime of Violence, Talk to Us Immediately
+If Charged with a Crime of Violence in Colorado Springs, Talk to Us Immediately

 If the district attorney intends to pursue the crime-of-violence enhancement, the accused is entitled to notice.
 The felony indictment or information must indicate that the state is pursuing the enhancement.
 The filing of the sentence enhancement is typically done at the first appearance, or when the charges are filed.
 While this is typical, the district attorney can amend the information or indictment to include the sentence enhancement at a later time if he/she feels that the allegations establish probable cause that the elements of a crime of violence are satisfied.